hughobrien/zfs-remote-mirror/README.md

 * A minimalistic, locked down, low-power remote server requiring almost no maintenance.
 * All wrapped up as a single command, powered entirely by tools in the FreeBSD base system.

-Alternatively, if you're not currently enjoying the benefits of ZFS, you could take this opportunity to set up a low cost home storage server.
-You'll need two of each component as described below.
-If you're anything like me you probably have files scattered across dozens of devices and it's actually quite nice to consolidate them in an easily accessible and safe place.

 You will need:
 --------------
-* A FreeBSD 10.1 (or later) [supported](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/committers-guide/archs.html) system, such as:
+* A FreeBSD 10.2 (or later) [supported](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/committers-guide/archs.html) system, such as:
  * A [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi), [BeagleBoard](https://en.wikipedia.org/wiki/BeagleBoard) or another [FreeBSD ARM target](https://www.freebsd.org/platforms/arm.html), use a 4GB+ SD Card.
  * An old laptop, with around 512MB of memory, preferably something quiet.
 * A USB Hard Drive.
- * If using an SoC system, a drive that comes with its own power supply is useful.
+ * If using an SBC, a drive that comes with its own power supply is useful.
  * If using an old laptop, a drive powered directly by USB is probably better.
 * An Ethernet Internet connection in a location that is not your home.
- * Do not use Wi-Fi.
+ * Do not even consider Wi-Fi.
 Frustration abounds.
 * The ability to reach the system from the outside world.
 Potentially via:
  * [Port forwarding](http://portforward.com/) (most likely).
  * IPv6.
  * Overlay routing ([Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network)), [I2P](https://en.wikipedia.org/wiki/I2P), [cjdns](https://en.wikipedia.org/wiki/Cjdns)).

-I'm specifying a laptop as it's a lot more palatable a device to ask someone to let you keep in their home.
+I'm specifying a laptop/SBC as it's a lot more palatable a device to ask someone to let you keep in their home.
 You can of course use a desktop if you have sufficient charm.

 Please note, that ZFS is designed for serious, enterprise grade environments.
 Using it on older consumer hardware is doing an injustice to its many features, and the kernel will remind you of this on every boot.
 That said, it can be squeezed into this restricted use case, and you can have many of the benefits most important to a backup system.
 However, if you can supply more modern hardware, do.
 A system with ECC memory would be a wise investment also.
 Even if it is an older model.

 If you must go with "previously loved", hardware, do yourself a favour and run a memory test first.
 Faulty DIMMs are a heartbreak one only tolerates once.
 [MemTest86+](http://www.memtest.org/) is a good choice, but their ISOs don't work on USB drives, only CDs.
 You could mess about with *gpart* to create a [bootable partition manually](http://forum.canardpc.com/threads/28875-Linux-HOWTO-Boot-Memtest-on-USB-Drive?p=1396798&viewfull=1#post1396798) but the good folks at Canonical added *memtest* to the boot-screen of some Ubuntu installers, which can be dandily *dd*'d to a memory stick.
 I can attest to [14.04.2 LTS Server](http://releases.ubuntu.com/trusty/) having this.

-**Note:** The current FreeBSD RaspberryPi images do not include the ZFS kernel modules by default.
-It's possible to [build your own images](https://wiki.freebsd.org/FreeBSD/arm/Raspberry%20Pi) however.
-I'm working on this and will post updates when I have something.
+(I don't currently know of an easy way to test the memory on a SBC system.)

 Why not mirror the drives locally?
 ----------------------------------